gustavoleonh/ironhack-lab8/README.md

           type: array
           items:
             $ref: '#/components/schemas/OrderItem'
+          description: Updated list of items in the order
         status:
           type: string
+          description: Updated status of the order
     OrderItem:
       type: object
       properties:
         productId:
           type: string
+          description: Identifier of the product
         quantity:
           type: integer
+          description: Quantity of the product
         price:
           type: number
           format: float
+          description: Price of the product
 ```